 The 150-weight Alpine Onset layers are great all-arounders, and while they don’t stand out too much in any one metric, sometimes flying under the radar is a good thing.
 We tested them across the board on hikes and days at the ski resort alike and found solid performance, with a particular highlight being the three-panel balaclava hood.

-Also of note is the 30 UPF rating this base layer sports, meaning it’ll lend some additional protection over the more gossamer tops on the list.
+Also of note is the 30 UPF rating of this base layer, meaning it’ll lend some additional protection over the more gossamer tops on the list.
 The pants also boast this rating, and though it’s less likely you’d be galavanting around in them solo, we appreciate the thoroughness in rating them.
 The waistband of these base layer bottoms is comfortably broad and rode well under pretty much everything we wore on top of them.

 Specifications